ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 while the procedure information illuminates the code that was generated and how you might call it.

-## Chapter 14: CQL Query Fragments
+## Chapter 14: CQL Shared Fragments
 <!---
 -- Copyright (c) Meta Platforms, Inc. and affiliates.
 --